Why the 4% rule is actually (still) a decent rule of thumb

-My wife and I aspire to have a paid off condo AND own a $1 M personal portfolio to start semi-retirement with in the coming years.
-We consider the 4% rule a decent starting point for our portfolio drawdown ideas but that’s where it ends for us.
+My wife and I aspire to have a paid off condo AND own > $1M personal portfolio to start semi-retirement with.
+We hope those days are near.
+We’ve always considered the 4% rule a decent starting point for our portfolio drawdown ideas but that’s where it ends for us.

-Using that $1 M value, if we can grow our portfolio to that value, markets willing, the 4% rule tells us we could expect to withdraw about 4% of that million nest egg (or about $40,000 per year indexed to inflation) and have virtually no concerns we would run out of money for the next 30 years (mid-70s by then).
+Using that desired investment value, if we can grow our portfolio to over $1M, the 4% rule tells us we could expect to withdraw about 4% of that million-dollar nest egg ($40,000 per year indexed to inflation) and have virtually no concerns we would run out of money for the next 30 years (early 80s).

-To the podcast and my takeaways!
+To the podcast and some takeaways!

 On the subject of a 4% withdrawal rate – is that conservative?